 Think of technical support as not just a trouble shooting center, but also as a opportunity to proactively help customers improve their businesses.
 You can help your customers be successful in their businesses by having your team dig into their true problems and needs, then introduce them to some of your products that will help them.
 At GlowTouch, we’re often able to deliver our clients more than twice as much sales revenue from support than the cost of their support contract with us.

 Our resource, How to Turn Your Support Center into a Profit Center, gives a more in-depth look at support profitability.

 Outsourcing and Quality

 Outsourcing can help achieve profitability because both costs and overhead are lower.
 However, there are a few considerations to keep in mind.
 First, you should ensure that your outsourcing partner stays within 5 percent of your existing quality metrics, such as customer satisfaction (CSAT).
 Your partner should prove their efficiency by meeting — or exceeding — your expectations.
 GlowTouch can help you create a tech support plan that’s right for your business.
-For more information about choosing the right support provider, download our guide: Questions You Should Ask a Potential Support Provider.
+For more information about measuring technical support, download our guide to customer support metrics.